 I have seen many attorneys screw up their futures with resume mistakes that could easily be avoided.
 Most recruiters do not even understand the rules I am about to share with you.

-You are about to get an inside view of how I and the most prestigious law firms review and think about your resume.
-I have reviewed over 500,000 resumes throughout the past two decades from attorneys trying to get jobs in the largest law firms.
+You are about to get an inside view of how the most prestigious law firms and I review and think about your resume.
+I have reviewed more than 500,000 resumes throughout the past two decades from attorneys trying to get jobs in the largest law firms.
 I've been responsible for placing thousands of attorneys in the largest and most prestigious law firms in the world.
 You are about to learn what I know.

-With a resume, you are applying to be a firm's employee and go to work for them.
+With a resume, you are applying to be a firm's employee and go to work for it.

 Your resume is essentially an application.

 The only things your resume needs to communicate are that you are (1) the most ready and (2) the most capable of doing the job.
 Every legal employer expects you to come to work, fit in and put in a lot of hours.